ansible/ansible-container/docs/rst/installation.rst

 Getting Ansible Container
 `````````````````````````

-Since we're pre-release the best option for obtaining Ansible Container is to run from source.
+Since this project is in pre-release, the best option for obtaining Ansible Container is to run from source.

 .. _running_from_source:

 Running from Source
 ```````````````````
-First, you'll need python 2.7 and `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
-You will also need access to a Docker daemon, which may require installing Docker or Docker Machine.
+First, you must obtain python 2.7 and `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
+You also need access to a Docker daemon, which may require installing Docker or Docker Machine.

 Clone the repo: